 You will need to remove your clothing and will be given a gown to wear.

 You will need to empty your bladder before the procedure.

-An IV (iintravenous) line will be started in your arm or hand.
+An IV (intravenous) line will be started in your arm or hand.
 Additional catheters

 may be inserted in your neck and wrist to monitor the status of your heart and blood

-pressure, as to take blood samples.
-Alternate sites for the additional catheters include
+pressure, and to take blood samples.
+Alternate sites for the additional catheters

 You will be positioned on the operating table, lying on your back.

 The anesthesiologist will continuously monitor your heart rate, blood pressure, breathing,